k4mrul/kubernetes/cluster-provision/lxd/README.md

 - fixed /dev/kmsg issue in lxc container

 # Prerequisite
+Tested in Manjaro Linux.
 Make sure you can launch a container without an error

 `lxc launch ubuntu:20.04 test`